What is short-term respite care?

 People come for a short stay with us for a number of reasons; it may be an option for someone transitioning from a hospital stay following an accident or illness, requiring additional care and support before moving home.
 For many, respite care can also be an opportunity to try residential aged care before making the permanent move into a residential aged care home.

 What can you expect at an Estia Health home?

 When you come for a short stay at one of our homes, you’ll have peace of mind, being cared for by an experienced and compassionate team in a safe and supportive environment.
 Our experienced clinicians, carers and hospitality teams look after all aspects of a resident’s care, including clinical, social and overall wellbeing, while staying in our homes.

-Respite care can be booked with us in advance, but we can also provide support in urgent or emergency situations, for example, if a carer becomes unwell, or has a hospital stay of their own.
+Respite care can be booked with us in advance, but we can also provide emergency respite services in urgent or difficult situations, for example, if a carer becomes unwell, or has a hospital stay of their own.

 When a short-term stay becomes permanent

 Doreen resides in one of our homes.
 Originally she came for a short respite stay before deciding to move in permanently.